The screen sector makes an important contribution to the New Zealand economy.

 An independent, industry-led organisation representing the screen industry.

-The Large Budget Screen Production Grant is a financial incentive to produce large-budget films and television shows in New Zealand.
+The New Zealand Screen Production Grant is a financial incentive for international and New Zealand productions.

 View the latest news for the Screen industry sector or search for archived items.

 The Government is making changes to both the structure and level of government support for overseas and New Zealand screen productions.

 The Government has announced a series of changes to the incentive schemes that recognise the diversity and emerging strengths of New Zealand's screen industry.